 Yolo Wonder is a sweet bell pepper with mild flavor and crisp juicy flesh.
 It's large with thick skin and will turn from dark green to bright red when mature.
 Easy to grow and a good choice for new gardeners.

 Easy to grow heirloom sweet Italian frying pepper with sweet mild flavor.
-The cubanelle is growing in popularity and these bright green thin-walled peppers add a pretty color for frying and cooking.
+The Cubanelle is growing in popularity and these bright green thin-walled peppers add a pretty color for frying and cooking.
+The plants are 30" tall, and the 4-5" long peppers will eventually mature to bright red when fully ripe, but you can pick them green as well.
+Cut them off with pruners, don't try to pull the peppers off.
+You'll love growing these delicious easy to grow sweet peppers!

 For more ideas, check out our Fastest Growing Peppers seed collection to discover all of our peppers that are great for short seasons and impatient gardeners (like us) who just want to crunch on a fresh pepper like a Jalapeño as soon as possible! :) These seeds will sprout fast, grow fast, and produce peppers earlier than other varieties, so you'll be enjoying the harvest earlier in the season!
 You can even start some of these late and still get a harvest before autumn.